A BRIEF HISTORY OF IRELAND

 IRELAND IN THE EARLY 21st

 In the early 21st century the Irish economy grew rapidly.
 In 1999 Ireland joined the Euro.
 However in 2008 Ireland entered a recession.
 Unemployment in Ireland rose to 13.2% in the autumn of 2010.
 However Ireland began to recover in 2011.
-By February 2014 unemployment in Ireland fell to 11.9%.
-Today ireland is recovering.
+By March 2017 unemployment in Ireland fell to 6.4%.
+Today the Irish economy is growing steadily.

 A brief history of Belfast